 We undertake a number of pro bono initiatives designed to give individuals and organisations, both at home and abroad, the opportunity to access levels of legal advice that would not normally be obtainable.

 Daniel Gerring, former CSR Partner, writes about Corporate Social Responsibility Programmes in the June edition of The Lawyer

 We have a CSR Committee which is made up of people drawn from across the Firm.
 The Committee is chaired by Donald Lowe, a Partner in our Finance Team and the Firm’s CSR Partner.
-Donald has overall responsibility for the Firm’s CSR Programme and works closely with Chris Edwards, our dedicated CSR and Diversity Manager and an expert in this area.
+Donald has overall responsibility for the Firm’s CSR Programme and works closely with Chris Edwards, our dedicated CSR and Diversity Director and an expert in this area.
 Progress on the Firm’s CSR Programme is reviewed by our Partnership Board on a six monthly basis and both our Senior and Managing Partners are actively involved with and committed to this work.